Palm Springs Pride 2026: Parade, Events & Complete Party Guide

 Join our newsletter for exclusive travel guides, local insights, and community updates.
 No spam, unsubscribe anytime.

-- Warm Sands: Clothing-optional resort district — a short walk or rideshare from downtown
+• Warm Sands: Clothing-optional resort district with pool parties — a short walk or rideshare from downtown

-- Weather: Expect daytime highs in the upper 70s and cool evenings in the low 50s — perfect outdoor weather
+• Weather: Daytime highs in the upper 70s to low 80s, cool evenings in the low 50s — perfect outdoor weather

 Palm Springs Pride 2026 Calendar

-- November 5 — Pride Week Kickoff: Pride events and activations begin across the city.
-Bars on Arenas Road launch special programming, and resorts host welcome parties.
+• November 6 (Friday) — Pride Week Kickoff: events and activations begin across the city.
+Bars on Arenas Road launch special programming, resorts host welcome parties, and the first block parties get going

-- November 6–7 — Pride Festival: Entertainment stages, vendor booths, food trucks, community organizations, and art installations in downtown Palm Springs along Palm Canyon Drive.
-Live music, drag performances, and DJs throughout the day.
+• November 7 (Saturday) — Pride Festival: entertainment stages, vendor booths, food trucks, community organizations, and art installations along Palm Canyon Drive.
+Drag shows, live music, and DJs.
+Pool parties at Warm Sands resorts.
+Peak nightlife energy on Arenas Road

-The Greater Palm Springs Pride Festival fills downtown Palm Springs with entertainment stages, vendor booths, food trucks, and community spaces across two days.
-The festival stretches along Palm Canyon Drive — the same street the parade travels on Sunday — turning the city's main artery into a massive outdoor celebration.
+The Greater Palm Springs Pride Festival fills downtown Palm Springs with entertainment stages, vendor booths, food trucks, and community spaces across the weekend.
+The festival stretches along Palm Canyon Drive — the same street the parade travels on Sunday — turning the city's main boulevard into a massive outdoor celebration.

 What to Expect